SuzyAdel/Punch_It/README.md

 - **Punch Logic:** Animator trigger `"Punch"` controlled by cooldown
 - **Network:** PPO with LSTM memory for temporal context and punch timing

+# Do You Need Punch Penalties if You Already Have Inverse Rewards?
+You're right to be thinking in terms of redundancy , however:

+- Inverse rewards guide "what to do" (get close, face target).

+- Punishments guide "what NOT to do" (punch too early, spam attacks, etc).

 This environment is ideal for exploring basic navigation, target acquisition, and reinforcement learning-driven interactions in Unity using ML-Agents.